Skip to main content

 Packages are not enclosed by "parent" packages.

-If one of those scopes is directly annotated with @NullMarked, then the type usage is in a null-marked scope.
-Otherwise, it is not.
+• If the declaration is annotated with @NullUnmarked and not with @NullMarked, the type usage is not in a null-marked scope.

 Augmented type of a type usage appearing in code